 But as a visitor you can ignore these problems, provided you have good travel insurance.
 America is like a dozen different countries.
 It is more diverse than Europe in many ways, except for the common language.
 Americans are very big travelers, within their own country anyway, and there is no shortage of great things to do.

 Its cities are exciting places, and it has some of the world’s best outdoor experiences.
 It is a place you want to go back to again and again, because you can never come close to seeing it all.

 Get out of the big cities on the east and west coast.
 Travel across America and see the small towns and the infinitely variable scenery.
 Americans are very hospitable and extremely proud of their country – to a fault.
 Make sure you tip underpaid service staff – they rely on the generosity of strangers to earn enough to live on.

 New York and the East Coast

 NEW YORK CITY – The Big Apple – considers itself the center of the universe.
 And in some ways it is.
 It is the most important city in the world’s largest economy, the home of the United Nations and many corporations.
 It is one of the world’s most visited cities.

-Its theater scene is rivaled only by London’s West End.
-Its museums are rivaled only by those in Paris.
+Its theater scene is rivalled only by London’s West End.
+Its museums are rivalled only by those in Paris.
 It is the setting of countless movies and TV shows.
 It is one of the few true world cities, with iconic structures like the Empire State Building and the Statue of Liberty.
 It’s one of those places everybody should visit.
 There is something in New York for everyone.